-Accessories: Undershirts may be worn, but should not be visible.
+Accessories: White undershirts may be worn underneath the school uniform shirt but should not be visible.
 Boys may wear a single chain/necklace that is not visible above the collar and a watch (not a smart watch).
 Boys may wear one simple and tasteful bracelet without logos.
 Boys may wear one simple and tasteful ring.
 Piercings are not permitted.